 Powered On at All Times and No Rebooting

-All equipment used for the HPCC benchmark be turned-on at all time (i.e. one cannot run one benchmark on part of the system and then power up the entire system for other benchmarks).
+All equipment used for the competition must be turned-on at all time (i.e. one cannot run one benchmark on part of the system and then power up the entire system for other benchmarks).
 System reboots are only necessary for hung or failed hardware.
 SCC Supervisor must be notified before rebooting any hardware.

 Modes like hibernation or suspension (either suspend-to-RAM or to disk) are not allowed.
 Those modes do not qualify for the rule “power on at all times and no rebooting” because power on mode implies that compute nodes need to be in the operating mode throughout the competition.
 Hibernation, suspension, and sleep modes are not in the operating mode, they are in the Standby mode, thus not qualify according to the rule.